AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-logging-time-cannot-log-in-current-date.md

 ---
-title: "Logging time: User cannot log time for current day"
+title: 'Logging time: User cannot log time for current day'
-description: "When a user attempts to log time in the Updates area, the current day is greyed out, and the user cannot log time for the current day."
+description: When a user attempts to log time in the Updates area, the current day is greyed out, and the user cannot log time for the current day.
 hidefromtoc: yes
 feature: People Teams and Groups, Timesheets
+exl-id: 882aba6e-519f-4c48-94ee-469f13ed7e92
 ---
 # Logging time: User cannot log time for current day

 When a user attempts to log time in the Updates area, the current day is greyed out, and the user cannot log time for the current day.